Conservatives Against Online Censorship launches to fight social-media political bias

 Finally, the coalition argued that tech giants should implement policies that “mirror the First Amendment,” which would allow companies to block content that “threatens violence of spews obscenity, without trampling on free-speech liberties.”

-So far the coalition has 18 members, including advocacy groups like ACT for America and American Values, educational institutions such as Oklahoma Wesleyan University and the Intercollegiate Studies Institute and media outlets like Project Veritas and Western Journal.
+So far the coalition has 18 members, including advocacy groups like ACT for America and American Values, educational institutions such as Oklahoma Wesleyan University and the Intercollegiate Studies Institute, and media outlets like Project Veritas and Western Journal.

 The MRC released in April a 56-page report detailing examples of bias and censorship on top social-media platforms.